 Alaska’s Outer Continental Shelf (OCS) has significant untapped potential and will play an increasingly important role in meeting the energy challenge in the future.

 Shell Alaska understands communication is the key to our partnership with North Slope residents and communities.

 Follow our fleet this season as we embark on 2015 exploratory drilling at the Burger Prospect in the Chukchi Sea off the northwest coast of Alaska.

-Shell Alaska has invested more than $100 million on science since 2006 – and we have more programs planned.
+Shell Alaska has invested more than $100 million on science since 2006.

 The Arctic’s remoteness and harsh conditions require a range of advanced technologies to develop resources safely.